conjure/demo-ios-stripe-subscriptions/README.md

 ## Requirements
 - Create an account with [Stripe](https://dashboard.stripe.com/register)
 - Set up a server to run the backend code.
-Code used for this sample can be found [here](https://glitch.com/edit/#!/pickled-rural-watcher)
+Code used for this sample can be found in `server.js`
 - iOS 14.0+
 - Xcode 13.0+